nh916/pure-js-timer/ReadMe.md

     var ID;
     var its0;

-    // sets the amount of This_time and adds 1 to it for the user to it started from 30 and not 29 function set_timer(timer) {
+    // sets the amount of thisTime and adds 1 to it for the user to it started from 30 and not 29 function set_timer(timer) {
         This_time = timer + 1;
     }